joshcampitelli/covid-insights/README.md

 # Description

 This project was created for the Kinaxis Full-Stack devleper take home project.
-The application is a data visualization tool for some interesting COVID facts.
+The application is a data visualization tool for COVID Cases vs Vaccines & Housing market prices for the last 7 years.

 * The data under `test-data/api-data.json` is an example of the data & format returned by the AWS Lambda
 ## Project Setup